bioinfo-biols/SEVtras/docs/Troubleshooting.rst

 9. The cell data was preprocessed by **Scanpy** / **Seurat**, how to input for SEVtras?
 When to use ``Xraw``?

  It is OK to pre-process your cell data, including normalization, filtering and batch correction, before entering them into SEVtras.
-You can input raw cell data to SEVtras with the cell type information generated from the pre-processed one.
+You can input unprocessed cell data to SEVtras with the cell type information generated from the pre-processed one.
 After cell type assignment, please run the following command to make is categorical with `adata.obs['celltype'] = pd.Categorical(adata.obs['celltype_clusters'].astype(str))`.

  The reason for setting ``Xraw=True`` is to ensure that sEV-characterized genes are not filtered out in the pre-processing and filtering steps of the cell matrix.
 If you are able to save all gene expressions of the cell matrix during the conversion, I encourage you to save them and set ``Xraw=True``.
 If the raw data cannot be saved in some cases, you can follow the solution above.

+ Noted: ``Xraw`` does not mean the *raw_feature_bc_matrix* in Cell Ranger outs, it means the unprocessed cell data without filtering steps.

 10. Does SEVtras only apply to humans and mice, and not to other non-model species?